Careers360 Logo

 Simple Epithelial Tissue

-The simple epithelium consists of single-layered cells.
+It consists of a single layer of cells resting on a basement membrane.
 It protects the body cavities, internal organs, and ducts by acting as their lining.
-So the cells differ in their structure and therefore it is again divided into three types:
+It is further divided into three types:

 Compound Epithelial Tissue

-All the cells are arranged in such a manner that they have intercellular space in between them.
+All the cells are arranged in such a manner that they have an intercellular space between them.
 There are three types of cell junctions:

 1. Tight junction prevents the entry of materials from one tissue to another.